What types of eagles can you find in the United States?

-The distinguishing feature between these two birds is that the Bald Eagle doesn’t mind showing a little leg, whereas the Golden Eagle has feathers all the way down to the top of their feet.
+The distinguishing feature between these two birds is that the Bald Eagle doesn’t mind showing a little leg, whereas the Golden Eagle has feathers all the way down to the top of its feet.

 These powerful raptors typically mate for life.
 To impress a female, male birds will pick up a stick or a rock and fly up high, only to drop it.
 Then the eagle will enter a dive to catch the object again before it hits the ground!
 Once a pair is together, it’s common for them to hunt cooperatively, where one individual ambushes the prey and drives it towards the second bird to make the kill.

 Golden Eagles are known to like cliffs to build their nests on, but also have no problem using trees, observation towers, or nesting platforms.
 These raptors have even been known to nest on the ground!
-The most important feature these birds look for when it comes to building a nest is it needs to have a good view of its surroundings.
+The most important feature these birds look for when it comes to building a nest is it needs to have a good view of the surroundings.